Long-Term Care (LTC) Rider

 Qualifying for the Benefit

 • Medical Certification: A licensed health care provider must confirm that the policyholder either cannot perform a minimum of two activities of daily living (ADLs) or requires substantial supervision due to cognitive impairment.
+This certification is a fundamental trigger for the long-term care rider.

 • Activities of Daily Living (ADLs): Common ADLs include bathing, dressing, eating, transferring (moving in and out of bed) and continence.
-The inability to perform at least two of these activities typically serves as a trigger for activating the benefits of the rider.
+The inability to perform at least two of these activities typically serves as a trigger for activating the benefits of the long-term care rider.

 • Cognitive Impairments: In cases involving cognitive impairment, the need for substantial supervision to protect the policyholder's health and safety is another common trigger.
 Conditions that often fall under this category include Alzheimer's, dementia, Parkinson’s disease and other severe cognitive disorders.